go-go-golems/bobatea/ttmp/2025-08-12/03-porting-pinocchio-to-bobatea-timeline-chat.md

   - Rewrote `StepChatForwardFunc` to emit `UIEntityCreated/Updated/Completed` for `llm_text` and send `BackendFinishedMsg` when done.

 - Chat runner and CLI wiring
-  - `chatrunner`: `bobachat.InitialModel(backend, ...)` with router-based readiness and seeding of the backend from conversation (for now) so timeline shows history.
+  - `chatrunner`: `bobachat.InitialModel(backend, ...)` with router-based readiness.
+Seeds backend from prior conversation or rendered Turn so timeline shows history.
-  - CLI chat mode (`cmds/cmd.go`): waits for `<-router.Running()` before auto-submitting; seeds backend from a Turn built out of `system`, pre-seeded `messages`, and (later) the runtime prompt.
+  - CLI chat mode (`cmds/cmd.go`): waits for `<-router.Running()` before auto-submitting; seeds backend from a rendered Turn built out of `system`, pre-seeded `messages` (now strings mapped to user blocks), and the runtime prompt.
   - When seeding, backend now emits UI entities for prior blocks (user/assistant only) to avoid missing history in chat; system blocks are intentionally not emitted to prevent duplication with other previews.
+Block IDs are used to deduplicate emissions.

 - Prompt templating (render templates before model invocation)
   - Added `Variables map[string]interface{}` to `run.RunContext` and `run.WithVariables(...)` to pass parsed layer variables.
-  - Implemented `buildInitialTurnRendered` in `cmd.go` to render `systemPrompt`, each `message`, and the `prompt` using `glazed/pkg/helpers/templating` prior to building a `turns.Turn`.
+  - Implemented `PinocchioCommand.buildInitialTurn(vars)` in `cmd.go` to render `systemPrompt`, each block text (converted from YAML messages), and the `prompt` using `glazed/pkg/helpers/templating` prior to building a `turns.Turn`.
   - Used rendered Turn in blocking mode, for chat seeding, and for chat auto-start submission (so the UI sends the rendered prompt text, not the raw template).
   - Example wiring when invoking the run: